w1ck3dg0ph3r/drone-kubectl/README.md

 Name | Description
 --- | ---
 server | Server url (e.g. `https://xxx.xxx.xxx.xxx:6443`).
-cert | Server TLS certificate.
+cert | Server TLS certificate, base64 encoded.
 If not specified, TLS verification will be skipped. user | Account name.
 If not specified, `default` is used. token | Account token (e.g. `default:ney2cm73c3pfmtpbmx7nehhxsvxsjbyejf23zy48jy8p2qfxhfgec2`) namespace | Default namespace to use.
 If not specified, namespace `default` is used.